rhmau1/praktikum_alsd/pertemuan1/laporanP1.md

 ## 1 Kode Plat Nomor

-The solution is implemented in platNomor.java, and below is screenshot of the result.
+The solution is implemented in PlatNomor.java, and below is screenshot of the result.

 ![Screenshot](../img/p1/img5.png)